coderefinery/documentation/_episodes/04-sphinx.md

 1. Add a new toctree entry labeled *Tutorials* to the master document
 2. Create a directory `tutorials`, and create a file `tutorial-1.rst` inside it
 3. Add `tutorials/tutorial-1.rst` to the master document under the *Tutorials* section
-4. Add some content to your first tutorial!
+4. Add some content to your tutorial, rebuild with `make` or `sphinx-build`, and refresh the browser to look at the results

 Experiment with the following RST syntax: